Immune globulin (By injection)

 - Mild headache or back, joint, or muscle pain

-- Pain, itching, burning, redness, swelling, warmth, or a lump under your skin where the shot is given
+- Pain, itching, burning, redness, swelling, warmth, or a lump under your skin where the needle is placed or shot is given

 - Stuffy or runny nose